Alison Jones-Tyler Registered MBACP (Accred),107571

 How long does it take?

 This is a common question and it actually is difficult to answer.
-If you want to work on one thing, for example if you are frightened of spiders, we could agree to work on just that one part of your life.
+If you want to work on one thing, we could agree to work on just that one part of your life.
 We could agree a set number of weeks, perhaps 10 weeks.
 However, more usually, people want to work on an ongoing basis until they feel ready to stop coming to counselling.
 When they feel ready to stop, we would discuss a date to end.
 Planning for an ending is a good opportunity to make sure that nothing is left unsaid.
 This is an important part of therapy.

 Training, qualifications & experience